emoncms/development/Modules/myelectric_tutorial/readme.md

 To make the display show an actual power and kwh feed value we need to add a little javascript that periodically get's the latest value of the feeds and then updates the html elements.

-To make this step a little easier the feed module has a library that we can use to request the feed values, which saves us from writting out the AJAX request ourselves.
+To make this step a little easier the feed module has a library that we can use to request the feed values, which saves us from writting out the AJAX request ourselves. **Note:** this example uses the latest version of the feed.js helper library you may need to update your emoncms installation to get access to the **feed.list_by_id()** function.

 Add the following code below the html code above in myelectric_view.php: